ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

 ```
 {: pre}

 You can try other queries by changing the text in the `query.json` and `elserquery.json` files.
-Try things like
+Try things like:

 `what is the best exercise for stiff limbs?`